ibm-cloud-docs/containers/cs_versions_archive.md

 <td>Docker</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>Disabled the default Docker bridge so that the `172.17.0.0/16` IP range is now used for private routes.
-If you rely on building Docker containers in worker nodes by executing `docker` commands on the host directly or by using a pod that mounts the Docker socket, choose from the following options.<ul><li>To ensure external network connectivity when you build the container, run `docker build . --network host`.</li>
+<td>Disabled the default Docker bridge so that the <code>172.17.0.0/16</code> IP range is now used for private routes.
+If you rely on building Docker containers in worker nodes by executing <code>docker</code> commands on the host directly or by using a pod that mounts the Docker socket, choose from the following options.<ul><li>To ensure external network connectivity when you build the container, run <code>docker build . --network host</code>.</li>
-<li>To explicitly create a network to use when you build the container, run `docker network create` and then use this network.</li></ul>
+<li>To explicitly create a network to use when you build the container, run <code>docker network create</code> and then use this network.</li></ul>
-**Note**: Have dependencies on the Docker socket or Docker directly?
-Update to `containerd` instead of `docker` as the container runtime so that your clusters are prepared to run Kubernetes version 1.11 or later.</td>
+<strong>Note</strong>: Have dependencies on the Docker socket or Docker directly?
+Update to <code>containerd</code> instead of <code>docker</code> as the container runtime so that your clusters are prepared to run Kubernetes version 1.11 or later.</td>
 </tr>
 </tbody>
 </table>